-Read about the latest changes in the Department this year.
+Read about the latest changes in the Department for academic year 2016-2017.

 Matthew Karp discusses his new book, This Vast Southern Empire: Slaveholders at the Helm of American Foreign Policy.